Clinehens Organic Farm

 Tom and Mary make the distinction that organic farming is a cause.
-And that’s why they are among a few farmers out there who are devoted to growing landrace (heirloom) crops, like Wapsie Valley Corn, ground fresh in our Grits, Polenta, and Corn Meal; the Red Fife Wheat ground into our Flour and Cereal, as well as Einkorn, Spelt, and Emmer.
-The Klein family has been growing grains and beans on their family farm for 20+ years.
-Tom's a former industrial arts teacher.
-Mary was a business teacher and school treasurer.
-Both served in the Peace Corps in Malaysia.
-They have three children.
+And that’s why they are among a few farmers out there who are devoted to growing landrace (heirloom) crops, like Wapsie Valley Heirloom Corn, which we grind into our Grits, Polenta, and Corn Meal; the Red Fife Wheat ground into our Flour and Cereal, as well as Einkorn, Spelt, and Emmer.
+The Klein family has been growing grains and beans on their family farm for 20+ years, on the ancestral lands of the Myaamia and Peoria Nations.
+Both Tom and Mary served in the Peace Corps in Malaysia.
+They have three adult children

-Andrews Organics has been growing Shagbark black beans and pinto beans since 2015.
-Ed is a fourth generation farmer, who grew up working with his Dad, Eugene, and Grandpa, Mills, who taught him conventional grain farming on the family’s 1244 acre farm.
-In 2000, he he started transitioning to organic, and by 2009, the entire farm was certified organic.
-His two youngest sons still work on the farm when they aren’t in school, along with Nathan and Joshua Jones, whose family has been integral to all farm operations since 2000.
+Ed Andrews of Andrews Organics grew Shagbark Organic Black Beans and Pinto Beans from 2015-2017.
+Ed, a fourth generation farmer, grew up working with his Dad, Eugene, and his Grandpa, Mills, both teaching him conventional grain farming.
+Their 1244 acre farm is within the ancestral lands of the Potawatomi Nation.
+In 2000, he started transitioning to organic, and by 2009, the entire farm was USDA certified organic.
+His two youngest sons still work on the farm when they aren’t in school, along with Nathan and Joshua Jones, whose family has been integral to all farm operations since 2000

-Mark and Marilyn Beaver are both sixth generation farmers, and they have taken over both family farms where they grow organic grain--his a grain farm and hers a dairy--while living on the farm where Marilyn grew up.
+Mark and Marilyn Beaver are both sixth generation farmers on the ancestral lands of the Myaamia Nation.
+The Beavers joined their family farms and grow organic grain--his a grain farm and hers a dairy--while living on the farm where Marilyn grew up.
 They started farming full time after Mark retired from work as an electrical engineer.
 Their two children and four grandchildren live nearby and their son-in-law also works on the farm.
-All but 15 acres of the 300 acre farms were certified organic in 2009.
-The Beavers grow all Shagbark’s heirloom Oberkülmer Spelt, from which we make Flour, Cereal and Pasta.
-They sometimes also grow our buckwheat.
+All but 15 acres of the 300 acre farm were certified organic in 2009.
+The Beavers grew all Shagbark’s Organic Heirloom Oberkülmer Spelt from 2014-2016 from which we make Flour, Cereal and Pasta.
+They've also grown some of our Organic Buckwheat